devblackops/POSHOrigin/README.md

 POSHOrigin is a framework to read and execute the desired configuration of your infrastructure resources.
 POSHOrigin uses PowerShell DSC as the engine to test and remediate your infrastructure via custom DSC modules/resources that do the heavy lifting to bring your Infrastructure into the desired state.

 ## What does a configuration file look like?
 A typical configuration to create a VM in VMware vSphere would look like the code below.
 When executed, POSHOrigin will use a custom DSC resource to test that a VM exists with the name 'VM01' and if not, will use PowerCLI to provision the VM with the parameters provided.
-If a VM named 'VM01' already exists, the DSC resource will bring it into the desired state specified in the configuration (vCPU, vRAM, disk).
+If a VM named 'VM01' already exists, then DSC resource will bring it into the desired state specified in the configuration (vCPU, vRAM, disk).

 ###### vm_config.ps1
 ```PowerShell